thecanonmaster/LTWorldConverter/README.md

 # LTWorldConverter

-LithTech's DAT to LTA world format converter
+LithTech's DAT to LTA / ED world format converter
-Version 70 is supported (Aliens vs Predator 2)
+Version 56 is supported (Blood 2 and Shogo)